 We now turn to other examples from the work on Halin type theorems as well as direct variations of choice principles.
 The guiding idea here is that when a principle calls for a solution which is a sequence X_i of sets each satisfying some property $\Psi(i, X)$ we are willing to accept some variations.
 One is that we accept a sequence Y_i such that each Y_i differs from an X_i as required by a finite set.
 The other basic variation is that we allow the desired witnesses to be arbitrarily distributed among the Y_i .
-That is for each i there is a i such that $\Psi(i, Y_i)$.
-We designate these modifications of a principle i by i and i and i respectively.
-Of course, we could also consider allowing both changes: the list contains a finite variant of each i and i are proof of the following implication shows that nothing new appears with this combination.
+That is for each i there is a j such that $\Psi(i, Y_j)$.
+We designate these modifications of a principle P by P^ and P^- , respectively.
+Of course, we could also consider allowing both changes: the list contains a finite variant of each X_i .
+The proof of the following implication shows that nothing new appears with this combination.